 The Human Papilloma Virus (HPV) is a very common virus which spreads through intimate skin to skin contact.

+HPV is the name of a family of common viruses that affect the skin and the mucus membranes (moist tissue that lines parts of the body), such as those in your cervix, anus, mouth and throat.
 There are many different types of the virus, some can cause warts and certain types are “high risk” and can lead to the development of cervical abnormalities and possibly cervical cancer.

 Most people carry HPV at some time in their life and it causes no symptoms.
 The body often clears the virus on its own before any problems occur.
 There is no way of knowing when you caught the virus as it can lay dormant for years.